1. The Silk Spinner - Bombyx Mori and Bombyx Indica

 A smooth hard white surface of the egg hides the yolk and the future caterpillar.
 The larva destined to become the mulberry spinner takes 9 to 12 days to hatch.
 A new circle of life starts.
 This species can therefor go through eight life cycles a year.

-Not only is mulberry silk real silk but also the best type of silk available on the market.
+Not only is mulberry silk real silk but also one of the best types of silk available on the market.
 This silk is the result of silkworms, whose diet is composed of mulberry leaves.
 The mulberry silk has great qualities (hypoallergenic, dust repellent and antifungal).
 Read on in our article about Mulberry Silk.
-If you really want to understand what is real silk, you can learn a bulletproof way to recognise silk among other materials in our article Satin vs Silk pillowcases - Isn’t it the same?
+If you really want to understand what is real silk, you can learn a bulletproof way to recognise silk among other materials in our article: Satin vs Silk pillowcases - Isn’t it the same?